 - The FAO REQUIRES that you provide an address where you can receive mail and when submitting address changes, you must update the Registration and FAO SEPARATELY as their systems do not update with each other.
 Submitting an address change over the SVC website ONLY updates with the Registration Office.
 The FAO does not take any responsibility for mail or email you claim not to receive and you must understand that you are still responsible for complying with all financial aid requirements.
-Email information will be sent to your MySVC email address. (please note that you can link your MYSVC email to your personal email account)
+Email information will be sent to your MySVC email address.
+(Please note that you can link your MYSVC email to your personal email account.)

 - You will be sent an Award Notification by email after your loan is processed.
 You must print, sign, date and return it to the Financial Aid Office.
-Loan funds will be sent to the college by the Department of Education and will first be applied to any outstanding tuition and fee charges before your disbursment is calculated.
+Loan funds will be sent to the college by the Department of Education and will first be applied to any outstanding tuition and fee charges before your disbursement is calculated.